Fender vs Vox Amps: Which Should You Choose?

 Designs

-When it comes to aesthetics, the Fender design is conservative and traditional-looking.
-All with a rectangular front and back panel.
-They have a classic black-and-white color scheme.
-It’s a retro styling that revisits the 1950s.
+Fender’s look is conservative and traditional: a rectangular front and back panel, a classic black-and-white scheme, and retro styling that nods to the 1950s.

 fender vs vox amps infographic